Rigid-Heddle Weaving Is Real Weaving

 Unfortunately, not long after, the yarn store was sold, and the new owner decided to cancel all weaving classes.
 Besides the fact that I missed my students, I felt bad for them.
 All of them had purchased new rigid-heddle looms and the accompanying equipment and wanted to continue, but the way wasn’t very clear.

-This was all pre–Little Looms 2016 and –Little Looms 2017.
-If these 2 magazines had been available, I would have recommended that they buy both.
+This was all pre–Little Looms 2016, –Little Looms 2017, and Little Looms 2018.
+If these magazines had been available, I would have recommended that they buy both.
 When you are a beginning weaver, it can be hard to advance if you don’t have a teacher to assist you.
 One of the best ways to learn new weaving techniques is through weaving projects that have been vetted.
 If you know that the yarn, yardages, and sett have already been used successfully, you can concentrate on the new technique while you weave the project, and then perhaps use that same technique in a project of your own design.
 That’s the beauty of Little Looms: somebody else already figured out the hard stuff.
 Both magazines have a wide variety of projects, including towels, rugs, scarves, and shawls.
 They also describe a number of interesting techniques, some of which are used in multishaft weaving, and others that are unique to rigid-heddle weaving.
 Last but not least in the equation, the projects in both magazines are creatively designed and well executed.

 Whether you’re a new rigid-heddle weaver or one who has woven for a while, the Little Looms magazines will provide you with new projects and techniques that will advance your skill level in weaving while also providing you with a beautiful end product.